What is a contribution margin income statement?

 Is the contribution margin the same as EBIT?

 A contribution margin is a gap between the revenue of a product and the variable costs it took to make it.
-Earnings Before Interest and Taxes (EBIT) is the company’s net income before the taxes and interest rates are applied.
+Earnings Before Interest and Taxes (EBIT) is the company’s net income before applying taxes and interest rates.

-While contribution margin looks at the profitability of each product or service a company makes individually based on the variable costs, EBIT is a measure of profitability for the entire company as a whole and also takes into account fixed costs.
+While contribution margin looks at the profitability ratio of each product or service a company makes individually based on the variable costs, EBIT is a measure of profitability for the entire company as a whole and also takes fixed costs into account.

 Is EBIT in the income statement?